nelci592/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1+-application.md

 1. To setup the new page as startup check               [Make index.html as startup file in ASP.NET Core](https://www.talkingdotnet.com/make-index-html-startup-file-in-aspnet-core/).
-Then, change the launchUrl to webReportDesigner.html in *launchSettings.json*.
+Then, change the launchUrl to webReportDesigner.html in *launchSettings.json* .

 1. Finally, run the project to preview the web designer.

 ## Examples

 Find the complete example setup of the Web Report Designer in the __AspNetCoreDemo__            located in Telerik Reporting installation folder.
-For example,           *             %PROGRAMFILES(x86)%\Progress\Telerik Reporting __{VERSION}__\Examples\CSharp\AspNetCoreDemo           *.
+For example,           *%PROGRAMFILES(x86)%\Progress\Telerik Reporting* .
 The Web Report Designer’s page is in __wwwroot__  folder.
-To setup the page to be a startup           page, change the launchUrl to webReportDesigner.html in *launchSettings.json*.
+To setup the page to be a startup           page, change the launchUrl to webReportDesigner.html in *launchSettings.json* .

 # See Also